getify/foi-lang/formalization-work/Foi-Specification.md

-reference resolves to a declaration, how a name crosses a module boundary, what an assertion against a resolved name tests, how a type is derived where none is written, and when a value of one type is admitted where another is required.
-Type expression semantics are open; §9.10 enumerates them.
+reference resolves to a declaration, how a name crosses a module boundary, what an assertion against a resolved name tests, how a type is derived where none is written, and when a value of one type is admitted where another is required. §9.10 enumerates what remains open.

 A type is declared by `deft` (§9.2) or by `defn Name@(..)` (§3.1.1.1).
 There is no third surface.